 The motherboard has two RJ45 Ethernet connectors located on the front edge of the board.
-The location on the connectors is illustrated in Figure 10.
+The location of the connectors is illustrated in Figure 10.
 Each RJ45 connector has two built-in LEDs.
-Facing the RJ45 connector, the left LED is single color green.
-When it is solidly illuminated, the link is active; blinking indicates activity.
-The right LED is dual color green/yellow, where green means 100M link speed while yellow means 1000M link speed.
+Facing the RJ45 connector, the left LED is single color green: when solidly illuminated, the link is active, while blinking indicates activity.
+The right LED is dual-color green/yellow, where green means 100M link speed while yellow means 1000M link speed.